lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 If the Depositor Bot incorrectly prioritizes top-ups over initial deposits and exhausts the current set of top-up–eligible validators, the system may temporarily have no eligible validators available and will be forced to wait for new validators to be activated.

+**4. Incorrect top-up distribution**

+Top-ups might be distributed evenly across partially funded validators, which could negatively impact the protocol APR.

+This risk is mitigated by the depositor bot logic: the depositor bot always prioritizes topping up the oldest validators.
+Additionally, consolidation is not expected to introduce issues, as node operators are assumed to consolidate validators up to the MaxEB threshold.

 **Top-up Monitoring**
 Any occurrence of an excessive top-up will be detected by existing monitoring and treated as an incident: the authorized top-up actors (e.g., the Depositor Bot) will be paused and promptly adjusted.
 Due to the automatic skimming mechanism, the impact of such events is expected to be minor.